OldRepublicDevs/NCSDecomp/README.md

 2. Compile all Java source files from `src/main/java`
 3. Copy resources from `src/main/resources` to the build directory
 4. Create a JAR file named `NCSDecomp-CLI.jar` in the project root
-5. Optionally create self-contained executables (when using `-BuildExe`)
+5. Optionally create self-contained executables (when using `-BuildExecutable`)
 6. Automatically detect the platform and use appropriate settings

 #### Option 2: Using Maven